Dale Evans

 Dale Evans Rogers (born Frances Octavia Smith; October 31, 1912 – February 7, 2001) was an American actress, singer, and songwriter.
-She was the third wife of singing cowboy Roy Rogers.
+She was the second wife of singing cowboy film star Roy Rogers.

-Early life
+Early life and career

-Evans was born Frances Octavia Smith on October 31, 1912, in Uvalde, Texas, to Bettie Sue Wood and T. Hillman Smith.
-She had a tumultuous early life.
-She spent a lot of time living with her uncle, Dr. L.D.
-Massey MD FACP, an internal medicine physician, in Osceola, Arkansas.
+Dale Evans was born Frances Octavia Smith on October 31, 1912, in Uvalde, Texas, to Bettie Sue Wood and T. Hillman Smith.
+She was raised in Italy, Texas.
+She started singing at the community's Baptist church when she was 3.
+She briefly lived with her maternal aunt and her husband, Dr. L.D.
+Massey MD FACP, an internal medicine physician, in Osceola, Arkansas at the age of 9, and again at 11 for medical treatment.
+She described them as “really second parents to me.”

+She had a tumultuous early life..
 At age 14, she eloped with and married Thomas F. Fox, with whom she had one son, Thomas F. Fox Jr., when she was 15.
 A year later, abandoned by her husband, she found herself in Memphis, Tennessee, a single parent pursuing a career in music.
-She landed jobs with Memphis radio stations (WMC and WREC), singing and playing piano.
-Divorced in 1929, she took the name Dale Evans while working at radio station WHAS (Louisville, Kentucky) in the early 1930s after the station manager suggested it because he believed she could promote her singing career with a short pleasant sounding name that announcers and disc jockeys could easily pronounce.
+She took courses in business and landed a job at a bus company and later an insurance agency.
+After her boss overheard her singing, she landed jobs with Memphis radio stations (WMC and WREC), singing and playing piano.
+In 1930, she moved to Chicago, Illinois to expand her career.
+She was diagnosed with malnutrition shortly after.
+Divorced in 1929, she took the name Dale Evans while working at radio station WHAS (Louisville, Kentucky) in the early 1930s under the names Frances Fox and Marian Lee after the station manager suggested it because he believed she could promote her singing career with a short pleasant-sounding name that announcers and disc jockeys could easily pronounce.

 Early career

 After beginning her career singing at the radio station where she was employed as a secretary, Evans had a productive career as a jazz, swing, and big band singer that led to a screen test and contract with 20th Century Fox studios.
 She gained exposure on radio as the featured singer for a time on the Edgar Bergen/Charlie McCarthy show.
+From 1936 to 1938, she landed a job as a singer for Dallas, Texas radio station WFAA.

 Throughout this early period, Evans went through two additional failed marriages, first with August Wayne Johns from 1929 to 1935; then with accompanist and arranger Robert Dale Butts from 1937 to 1946.
 Neither marriage produced children.
 During her time at 20th Century Fox, the studio promoted her as the unmarried supporter of her teenage "brother" Tommy (actually her son Tom Fox, Jr.), a deception that continued through her divorce from Butts in 1946 and her development as a cowgirl co-star to Roy Rogers at Republic Studios.